UummProject/uumm-prototype/support/Broken meritocracy.md

 2. POW can't be exchanged.
 It is also directly attached to the coinbase reward, disincentivizing any attempt.
 3. How many times a miner has been the first to find the block hash within a defined amount of blocks.

-**Reality (undersired consequences):**
+**Reality (undesired consequences):**

-1. Miners don't want nework upgrades that don't maximize their profit.
+1. Miners don't want network upgrades that don't maximize their profit.
 A brutal amount of electricity is used.
 2. All good here
 3. All good here.